Last updated on June 20, 2020

 Setup and installation

-Installing WP Security Audit Log is very simple.
+Installing WP Activity Log is very simple.
 Download the plugin from the WordPress repository.
 Install and activate.
 The plugin adds its own menu called “Audit Log” just below the WP Dashboard and starts keeping a log of every change automatically.

 Audit Log Viewer